0x1eef/vite-plugin-ejs/README.md

 __Reusable__

-The following example demonstrates how - given a single input file - multiple output files can be generated.
+The following example demonstrates how - given a single source file - multiple destination files can be generated.
 This happens to be what I found most diffilcult to do with [vite-plugin-html](https://github.com/vbenjs/vite-plugin-html) and is among the primary reasons I started a fork: